From a Random Act of Kindness

 Will you agree to pray for the ministry of Threads of Hope and the oppressed we seek to help and encourage on a regular basis?
 Will you share our vision and seek out customers and venues for displaying and selling the products and sharing our provided promotional materials?
 Share this story with others.
 You can request products and sell them within your sphere of influence.
 Then you collect monies from sales and forward 50 – 100% of the proceeds to Threads of Hope, Inc. To end the process you return our unsold product to us and get credit at consignment value for each piece your return.

 Hi!
 My name is Alex Kuhlow.
-My wife and I serve as missionaries in Manila, Philippines.
+My wife and I served as missionaries in Manila, Philippines.
 Manila is a city of about 11.5 million people — very crowded, very polluted and very noisy!
-So for the sake of sanity, we leave when the opportunity presents itself.
-One of our favorite destinations is a place called Puerto Galera on the island of Mindoro here in the Philippines.
+So for the sake of sanity, we left the city when the opportunity presented itself.
+One of our favorite destinations is a place called Puerto Galera on the island of Mindoro in the Philippines.
 It is only a two to three-hour drive from Manila and a 75-minute boat ride from the port.

 While staying at the beach we befriended some of the locals and we looked forward to seeing them each time we went.
 Many of them work hard all day long trying to sell woven baskets or colorful friendship bracelets and anklets that they have made.
 I really had no idea how little money they had to live on.
 I learned of the unthinkable abuses to which many children were being subjected — all in the name of putting food on the table!
 Many poor families flock to the popular vacation destinations, hoping to cash in on money being spent by wealthy tourists.
 Some of these families, upon realizing that they still cannot generate enough income by vending on the beaches, make the desperate choice to sell their children into prostitution.
 Since it is an underground market, I wasn’t aware it was happening until some of our local friends informed me.
 Suddenly my eyes were opened and I could see the telltale signs.